 Employee Contributions.
 To begin making Employee Contributions, you must complete a salary reduction agreement provided online by TIAA.
-A salary reduction agreement authorizes the University to withhold 5% of your eligible pay for contribution to the Plan on a before-tax basis.
+A salary reduction agreement authorizes the University to withhold a certain percentage or specified dollar amount of your eligible pay for contribution to the Plan on a before-tax basis.
 Your contributions will begin on the first payroll period following the receipt of your salary reduction agreement by the Plan Administrator.
-The total annual limit on Employee Contributions is determined under section 402(g) of the Code.
+The total annual limit on Employee Contributions and Roth Contributions is determined under section 402(g) of the Code.
 This annual limit may be adjusted for inflation from time to time.